nicolacimmino/PLC-14500/README.md

-**NEW** You can now buy this as a ready to assemble kit on [tindie.com](https://www.tindie.com/products/nicola_cimmino/plc14500-nano-1-bit-single-board-computer-kit).
+**NEW!** You can now buy this as a ready to assemble kit on [tindie.com](https://www.tindie.com/products/nicola_cimmino/plc14500-nano-1-bit-single-board-computer-kit).

 # Introduction